 Today, when you perform a duty in the house of God, whether it be big or small, whether it involves physical labor or using your brain, whether it is done outside or inside the church, the duty you perform is no accident; this is not your choice, it is directed by God.
 It is only because of God’s commission that you are moved, and have this sense of mission and responsibility, and are able to perform this duty.
 Among the unbelievers, there are many who are attractive, intelligent, or capable.
 But does God favor them?
 No. God only favors you, this group of people.
 He makes you undertake every kind of role, carry out every kind of duty and responsibility in His work of management, and when, ultimately, God’s management plan comes to an end and is completed, what a glory and honor this will be!
 And so when, whilst performing their duty, people suffer a little hardship, when they have to give things up and expend themselves, when they pay a price, when they lose status, fame and fortune in the world, it seems as if God has taken those things away from them—but they have gained something bigger and better.
 What have they gained from God?
 Only when you have performed your duty well, when you have completed God’s commission for you, when you live your whole life for your mission and commission, and you live a worthwhile life—only then are you a real person!
 And why do I say you are a real person?
 Because God has chosen you, He has allowed you to perform the duty of a creature of God in His management, and there can be no greater value or meaning to your life.

-Excerpted from “The Principles of Practice Concerning Submission to God” in Records of Christ’s Talks
+Excerpted from “The Principles of Practice Concerning Submission to God” in Records of Talks of Christ of the Last Days

 What are your principles for conducting yourselves?
 You should conduct yourselves according to your station, find the right station for you, and stand fast in your station.
 By way of example, there are people who are good at a profession and can grasp its principles, and they should make the final checks in this regard; there are people who can provide ideas and insights, enabling everyone else to build on their ideas and perform this duty better—they should then provide ideas.
 If you can find the right station for you and work in harmony with your brothers and sisters, you will be fulfilling your duty, and you will be conducting yourself according to your station.
 If it is yours to be able only to provide a few of your thoughts, but would like to provide other things, and you end up trying very hard to do so, yet are still unable; and then, when others provide those other things, you are uncomfortable, and do not wish to listen, and your heart is pained and constrained, and you say God is unjust, and you blame God—then this is ambition.
 What disposition is it that engenders ambition in a person?
 An arrogant disposition engenders ambition.
 These states can certainly arise in you at any time, and if you cannot seek the truth to resolve them, and have no life entry, and cannot change in this regard, then the degrees of qualification and purity with which you do your duties will be low.
 If you cannot achieve these things, then it will also be very hard for you to give God the glory He is due.
 Some people have talents in two or three areas, some have talent in one area, and some have no talents at all—if you can approach these matters correctly, then you will have found your station.
 People who have found their stations can conduct themselves according to their stations and perform their duties well.
 There are people who are never able to find their stations, who reach always for the pot when there is food in their bowls, who grab at anything in their interest that comes along, who always have their own ambitions, yet believe they are showing consideration for God’s intentions and loyally performing their duty—this belief is wrong, and it is an erroneous understanding of “loyalty.”
 If you wish to be loyal and to perform your duty satisfactorily, if this is your pursuit and your desire, you must first find the right station for you, and then do what you can with all your heart, with all your mind, and with all your strength.
 This is satisfactory, and such performance of duty has a degree of purity.
 This is what a real created being should do.
 First, you must understand what a real created being is: A real created being is not a superhuman, but a person who lives straightforwardly and humbly on the earth and is not at all extraordinary.
 What does it mean not to be extraordinary?
 It means that no matter how tall you can stand or how high you can jump, the fact remains that your actual height will not change, and you have no extraordinary ability.
 If you wish always to surpass others, to be ranked above others, then this is engendered by your arrogant, satanic disposition, and it is your delusion.
 You cannot, in fact, achieve this, and it is impossible for you to do so.
 God did not give you such talent or skill, and neither did He give you such an essence.
 Do not forget that you are a normal, ordinary member of mankind, in no way different from others, though your appearance, family, and the decade of your birth may be different, and there may be some differences in your talents and gifts.
 But do not forget this: No matter how different you are, it is only in these small ways, and your corrupt disposition is the same as others’, and the principles, goals, and orientation to which you must adhere in the performance of your duty are identical to others’.
 It is merely in their strengths and gifts that people differ.